 Amul attended University of California, Berkeley and studied Political Science and Public Policy.
 While in college, Amul was heavily involved in the largest community service organization on the Berkeley campus and held numerous leadership positions within it.

 After attempting to volunteer with the EFF for a long time, he did the next best thing and joined the organization as a staff member in March 2014.
 Amul has followed issues relating to the interconnect between civil liberties and technology since high school, and became more involved and educated while in college.
 Prior to the EFF, his adventures included interning at the Lieutenant Governor's Office in the California State Capitol, working as a deputy field organizer on a successful congressional campaign, and as a paralegal for a complex litigation law firm in San Francisco's Financial District.
 In his free time, Amul enjoys reading, making new friends, and keeping it real.

-Maggie is the Membership Assistant at EFF.
+Maggie is the Membership Coordinator at EFF.
 After studying Sociology at UCSC, she's truly stoked to be at EFF assisting with operations on the Development Team and helping to get information out about the work of our super skilled teams of techs, activists, and lawyers.
 She is here to help with questions or supporter concerns, and excited to get to geek out on digital rights issues with all you activists, makers, hackers, and folks passionate about the future of the Internet.